yt-dlp/yt-dlp/README.md

                                      when cutting/splitting (default)

 ## SponsorBlock Options:
-Make chapter entries for or remove various segments (sponsor,
+Make chapter entries for, or remove various segments (sponsor,
     introductions, etc.) from downloaded YouTube videos using the [SponsorBlock API](https://sponsor.ajay.app)